IMadeYouReadThis777/MW3-WZ3-Cheat/README.md

-INSTRUCTIONS FOR USE
+__INSTRUCTIONS FOR USE__ </br>
-Unpack with 7-zip
+Unpack with 7-zip </br>
-Run as admin
+Run as administrator </br>
-Wait 45 seconds, then open your game.
-When you load into a match the menu will automatically load, F7 is default panic key.
+Wait 30 seconds, then open your game.
+When you load into a match the menu will automatically become visible, F7 is default bind to show/hide menu. </br>
-Restart your pc if you have a game crash or any other instance where you would need to relaunch cod.
+Restart your pc if you have a game crash or any other instance where you would need to relaunch Call of Duty. </br>
+You must restart Chair.exe every time you restart your pc for spoofer/blocker to work correctly or you risk banning your account.
 Enjoy!!